dxps/fullstack-rust-axum-dioxus-rwa/backend/readme.md

 ### PostgreSQL Database

-Install the `sqlx-cli` using `cargo install --version=0.6.1 sqlx-cli --no-default-features --features postgres`.
+Install the `sqlx-cli` using `cargo install --version=0.6.1 sqlx-cli --features postgres`.

 Run `./ops/init_db.sh` script that:
 - starts a PostgreSQL instance as a Docker container
 - runs the database migrations within.

-If the database container is already running, you can skip the container bootstrap using `SKIP_DOCKER=true ./scripts/init_db.sh`.
+If the database container is already running, you can skip the container bootstrap using `SKIP_DOCKER=true ./ops/init_db.sh`.
+Additional details regarding database migrations are documented [here](./ops/readme.md).

 <br/>